DIRACGrid/DIRAC/docs/source/DeveloperGuide/CodeDocumenting/index.rst

 even have to clone the repository: github lets you edit it online.
 This documentation is written in ``RST`` and it is compiled using `sphinx <http://sphinx-doc.org/>`_.

+Some parts of the documentation can use UML diagrams.
+They are generated from .uml files with `plantuml <http://plantuml.com/starting>`_.
+Sphinx support plantuml but ReadTheDocs didn't, so you have to convert .uml in .png with ``java -jar plantuml.jar file.uml``.